 PSC 2991Special Topics in Political Thought (Global Justice)

-PSC 2993Special Topics in Comparative Politics (Civil Wars)
+PSC 2993Special Topics in Comparative Politics (all topics under PSC 2993 are approved for this requirement)

-PSC 2994Special Topics in International Relations (Fear and Politics)
+PSC 2994Special Topics in International Relations (Comparative Politics of Central and Eastern Europe)

-One of the following courses in anthropology or geography relevant to international affairs.
+One upper-level course in anthropology or geography relevant to international affairs selected from the list below.
 Many of these courses have lower-level prerequisites as detailed in course descriptions in this Bulletin.

 One course from the following: